 Scotland’s Climate Week is an annual event that raises awareness of the global climate emergency and encourages climate action across the country.
-This year it is taking place on week of 26 September – 2 October and there’s lots of ways you can take part.
+This year it is taking place on the week of 25 September – 1 October and there are lots of ways you can take part.

 Delivered annually since 2016, Climate Week is a Scottish Government initiative with support across Scotland’s communities and organisations.
 This year it will again raise awareness of how people, businesses and organisations can adapt to a low carbon lifestyle and showcase some of the initiatives that organisations have already undertaken to tackle the climate emergency.